 Performance and Battery

 The phone can play PUBG on HD settings, but Call of Duty can go to a ‘very high’ graphics option.
-We noticed a little lag at the time of switching apps during a half an hour-long gaming session, which is very much expected on this middle-level processor.
+We noticed a slight lag at the time of switching apps during a half an hour-long gaming session, which is very much expected on this middle-level processor.

 On average, it can consume 14% of the battery in an hour of intense multitasking.